social-research/reputatation-inequality/README.md

-# reputatation-inequality
+# The effects of reputation on inequality in network cooperation games

-Data and scripts for study "The effects of reputation on inequality in network cooperation games"
+Processed data, NetLogo scripts for agent-based model, and Python scripts for analyses for study "The effects of reputation on inequality in network cooperation games."

+Author: **Milena Tsvetkova**